 Consumer goods and packaged food companies are perhaps the largest users of logistics services.
 These companies produce their goods all around the world and then have to ship them to locations around the world.
 In contrast to heavy machinery, which has large yet infrequent shipping needs, or agriculture, which has seasonal shipping needs, consumer goods providers have year-round needs to ship a large number of goods around the county and around the world.
 For that reason, dry warehousing continues to command high demand.

 Dry warehousing is a type of commercial warehousing focused on storing consumer goods and packaged food goods.
-These are distinct from agriculture and many chemical goods, because they are stored at room temperature.
+These are distinct from agriculture and many chemical goods because they are stored at room temperature.

-The warehouse is responsible for not only keeping the goods dry, but also away from extreme temperatures.
+The warehouse is responsible for not only keeping the goods dry but also away from extreme temperatures.
 During the intermediate period before they reach the consumer, the warehouse is also responsible for keeping the products in good physical shape so that they are acceptable for final sale.

 As logistics providers, they are integrating into their customer’s ERP systems to make sure that just-in-time shipping becomes a reality.
 By anticipating when trucks come and go, warehouses can better integrate with their partners and reduce costs.

 Furthermore, 3PLs keep their clients up to date with inventory and shipping information.
-They provide helpful dashboards, spreadsheets and dynamic models to help clients fully understand their shipping needs and inventory levels.
-More and more warehousing providers are adding additional functions to give their clients a heads up on the best way to approach their shipping and storage needs.
+They provide helpful dashboards, spreadsheets, and dynamic models to help clients fully understand their shipping needs and inventory levels.
+More and more dry warehousing providers are adding additional functions to give their clients a heads-up on the best way to approach their shipping and storage needs.

-For example, if the customer’s goods are experiencing a slow season and inventory levels are piling up, the warehouse can offer a cheaper long-term plan than a month to month plan.
-That helps the warehouse optimize as well, because they can place the goods in less accessible places high in a rack until they are necessary.
+For example, if the customer’s goods are experiencing a slow season and inventory levels are piling up, the warehouse can offer a cheaper long-term plan than a month-to-month plan.
+That helps the warehouse optimize as well because they can place the goods in less accessible places high in a rack until they are necessary.